 Each week, we answer "frequently asked questions" about life during the coronavirus crisis.
-If you have a question you'd like us to consider for a future post, email us email@example.com the subject line: "Weekly Coronavirus Questions."
+If you have a question you'd like us to consider for a future post, email us at[email protected]with the subject line: "Weekly Coronavirus Questions."

 How long do you need to be exposed to someone with COVID-19 before you are at risk for being infected?

 The question was brought to the forefront this week after the White House announced it would only perform contact tracing for people who had spent more than 15 minutes within 6 feet of President Trump, who tested positive for the coronavirus on Oct.
 1. That "15-minute rule" is the Centers for Disease Control and Prevention's guideline for defining a close contact of an infected person.

 But experts say the risk of infection is a lot more nuanced than that guidance might imply.

 The 15-minute rule does not necessarily put you at zero risk if your exposure to an infected person was of a shorter duration.
 "It doesn't mean that you're getting off scot-free, nor does the '6-foot rule,' " says Dr. Joshua Barocas, an infectious disease specialist at Boston University School of Medicine.

 "There is no magic number when it comes to distance or duration," says Emily Gurley, an epidemiologist and contact-tracing expert at the Johns Hopkins Bloomberg School of Public Health.